Trevor Rosenthal: Personal life

 Rosenthal is married to the former Lindsey Bowers, whom he wed in December 2011 in Bristol, Tennessee.
 They have two daughters, born on September 13, 2013 and August 28, 2015.
 They reside in Des Peres, Missouri.
-Lindsey, along with his parents, brother (Tanner), and agent Scott Boras, attended his MLB debut at Miller Park in Milwaukee on July 18, 2012.
-Rosenthal is not Jewish despite the last name confusing many into thinking so.
+Rosenthal is not Jewish, despite the last name confusing many into thinking so.
 Rosenthal is a Christian.

 Over the 2012 offseason, Rosenthal stayed in St. Louis to work out with former Cardinals starting pitcher Chris Carpenter.
-Two offseasons later, he participated in a training regimen with outfielder and teammate Matt Holliday, which Holliday described as "NFL program," consisting of "sled pushing, tire flipping and some fireman carries," and each player taking turns carrying each other for about 20 metres.
+Two offseasons later, he participated in a training regimen with outfielder and teammate Matt Holliday, which Holliday described as "NFL program", consisting of "sled pushing, tire flipping and some fireman carries", and each player taking turns carrying each other for about 20 meters.
 Rosenthal was building strength in anticipation of pitching from the bullpen in 2014, which the Cardinals already had announced would be his role for that season.

 On January 13, 2016, Rosenthal paid a surprise visit to Ethan Cortez, a 10-year-old boy who was recovering from a dog bite at St. Louis Children's Hospital.
 Later that month, Rosenthal served as the grand marshal for the 2016 Beggin' Pets Parade, a showcase for pets in costumes, held in Soulard, a historic French neighborhood of St. Louis.
 Four years earlier, this parade had set the Guinness world record for "most dogs in costumed attire".